ErlenePsyD/ssgweb/erlenepsyd.com/content/blog/the_ironing_basket.md

 I often feel overwhelmed by my laundry basket of to do items, particularly around the New Year.
 The pressure from various responsibilities, deadlines, and commitments is intense.
 Self-care often falls to the bottom of our list, along with concerns for what we know is good for us: inner peace, healthy nutrition, an outlet for our creativity, and protecting important relationships.

 The thoughts go round and round in our head.
 Inner peace: "Do I have time for meditation?"
 Good nutrition: "I'm already shopping at multiple markets."
 Creative expression: "Do you think I can find time for that sewing class?"
 Tending to important relationships: Remembering birthdays and  following up with important issues and inflection points in their lives.
-There so many of them that "one small laundry basket could not hold all the items."
+There are so many of them that "one small laundry basket could not hold all the items."

 ## The Power of 'Master Demands'